STEELISI/DISCERN/documentation/sensors/setup.md

  datasorcerers
 ```

-Then, try to run the following commands:
+Then, try the following commands:

 ```bash
 sudo apt --fix-broken install
 sudo dpkg -i DataSorcerers.deb
 ```

-This should install `DataSorcerers.deb` and create the symbolic links.
+This should install `DataSorcerers.deb`, create the symbolic links, and install the system services.

 ### Installation of FusionCore.deb on node